bxdoan/bxdoan/README.md

 <div align="center">

-> Either write something worth reading or do something worth writing.
+> The most difficult thing is the decision to act, the rest is merely tenacity.

-> — Benjamin Franklin —
+> — Amelia Earhart —

 </div>